Click here to access the Application Form.

 - €5,000.00 scholarship, per awardee, to cover travel and accommodation at the host centre.

 - An additional amount up to €750, per awardee, to cover travel expenses so the recipient can deliver a verbal, post-visit presentation at the EACMFS Council dinner or another event agreed upon the representatives from Stryker and the EACMFS Executive Committee.

 Successful candidates will be required to submit a written report to the Secretary General not more than three months after return from the host unit.

-The Leibinger Award is restricted to Junior Trainee Undergraduate Student – JTUS (excluding Non-European JTUS) and Specialist Trainee Members of EACMFS (plus those who have successfully completed training as specialists within three years of the date of application) and are decided by the Endowment Committee ratiﬁed by the Executive Committee and reported to the Council.
+The Leibinger Award is restricted to Junior Trainee Undergraduate Student Members on a European training pathway and Specialist Trainee Members of EACMFS (plus those who have successfully completed training as specialists within three years of the date of application)* and are decided by the Endowment Committee ratiﬁed by the Executive Committee and reported to the Council.